 Tips for comparing funds

 You can choose to have your super contributions made to another eligible super fund.
-Start by comparing the features and benefits offered by other super funds with those you receive from the Deseret Benefit Plan for Australia.
+Start by comparing the features and benefits offered by other super funds with those you receive from the Oracle Superannuation Plan.
 For example:

-* Check the administration and other fees charged by each fund.
+* Check the administration and other fees charged by each fund (Oracle does not pay for administration and insurance costs in any other fund).

 * Check if the funds offer investment choice.
 If so, review the investment options, recent investment earnings (after tax, fees and charges have been deducted), long-term performance and fee levels.